delu-twobulls/grunt-springroll/README.md

 A _string_ defaults to "deploy/assets/css".
 The base output folder for CSS files (libraries.css and main.css).

+### settings.options.configFolder

+A _string_ defaults to "deploy/assets/config".
+The name of the output folder which will contain the configuration files.

 ### settings.options.configFile

 A _string_ defaults to "deploy/assets/config/config.json".
 The name of the output file which will contain the concatinated configuration JSON file.
-See [grunt-concat-json](https://github.com/springroll/grunt-concat-json) for more information.

 ### settings.*